keboola/connection-docs/management/limits/index.md

 * TOC
 {:toc}

-Each Keboola Connection Project has two kinds of limits. **Business limits** constitute your business usage of our platform and can be seen as the size of your project. **Platform limits** represent what our platform is technically capable of.
+Each Keboola Connection Project has two kinds of limits:

+1. **Business limits** are set in your contract and define the business usage of our platform.
+This can be seen as the **size** of your project.
+Exceeding them will earn you a call from us, and a possible contract update conversation.

+2. **Platform limits** represent what our platform is **technically capable of**.
+Reaching or exceeding these limits is either technically impossible, or it carries a risk of degraded performance.

 ## Business Limits
-Each project's business limits are defined by your contract.
-They scale with your business and accommodate to your needs.
+Business Limits are set for each project upon entering into the subscription.
 You can find them under **Users & Settings** in the **Limits** tab:

 {: .image-popup}
 ![Screenshot - Limits](/management/limits/limits.png)

 All business limits are **soft limits**.
-Exceeding them will not cause the project to be restricted anyhow.
+Exceeding them will not cause the project to be restricted.
-However, if you substantially and constantly exceed the limits, you will be contacted by our Maintainer with a project upgrade.
+However, if you substantially and constantly exceed the limits, you will be contacted by us with a **project upgrade** suggestion because you are using more than you have paid for.
-You can also request an upgrade by clicking the **Request Increase** button creating a support ticket for your Maintainer.
+You can also request an upgrade by clicking the **Request Increase** button creating a support ticket.

-Business limits are:
+Business limits vary based on your contract (refer to it to see which ones apply in your case):

 - Storage rows
 - Users count